dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

         --no-appn                Application segments APPn are to be excluded from JPEG stream.
 If absent JPEG stream verbatim encapsulated by default.
-        --pdf                    Generate sample metadata for Encapsulated PDF from etc/stowrs/encapsulatedPDFMetadata.xml
-                                 file.
-        --pixel-header           Metadata information is to be extracted from header of pixel data for jpegs and mpegs.
-If absent, pixel header will not be read; ensure that pixel data related attributes should be present either in metadata file or from command line to ensure seeing the
+        --pixel-header           Metadata information shall be extracted from header of pixel data for jpeg images, mpeg and mp4 videos. in addition to the metadata generation as explained above in description.
-                                 images/videos correctly.
-        --sc                     Generate sample metadata for Secondary
-                                 Capture Image from
-                                 etc/stowrs/secondaryCaptureImageMetadata.xml
-                                 file.
+                                 If this option is not specified and mp4 videos are stored, transfer syntax will not be sent in the multipart request.
      -t,--type <arg>             Specify the value for Content-type header : xml or json.
 The value of Content-type will then be sent in request header as